ekanshsaxena/braindump-knowledge-base/README.md

 # Braindump — AI-Powered Knowledge Base

 A personal knowledge management app that uses AI to organize, tag, and surface connections between saved content.
+It acts like your second brain.

 ## Stack